Skip to Main Content

 What is a Personal Librarian?

-• Assist with finding information for your research assignments by helping you identify relevant resources and databases, demonstrating how to use them, and helping you understand citation
+• Assist with finding information for your research assignments

 • Answer questions about library policies, procedures, and services

-• Proctor your exam
+• Proctor exams

 • Make photocopies